-2.5.5.2 Transit
+2.5.4.2 Transit

 Lawrence and KU have recently completed efforts to have a coordinated public transportation system (The T and KU on Wheels) which operate throughout the city.
-Thise coordinated system will better help serve KU and the Lawrence community.
-The routes are shown on Map 2-120.
+The coordinated system will better help serve KU and the Lawrence community.
 A bus system allows people to travel to other areas of the city without relying on a personal automobile.